axiom-data-science/portal-docs/overview.rst

 The map is highly customizable via the ``Settings`` and ``Legend`` menus to enable deep exploration of the data.
 Advanced charting features allow you to view and summarize multiple datasets, and to create custom :ref:`data-views-overview` to compare data sources, bin by time, or plot climatologies and anomalies of timeseries datasets.
 You can use the map to create and share custom compilations of biological, sensor, and model outputs to spotlight environmental events or geographic locations.

-For more details, please see the :ref:`view-layer-metadata-from-map-how-to` page.
+For more details, please see the :ref:`view-layer-metadata-how-to` page.

 The data map is built around a familiar interactive map interface, with several important elements arranged around the screen: